wodo-platform/wg-game-hub-web-ui/README.md

 ## About

-This module contains all UI related assest and implementations for Game Hub solution
+This module contains all UI related assets and implementations for Game Hub solution